amalex5/proof-pilgrim/calculus/limits-rigorously/limits-rigorously.md

 In a very serious way, then, we are in no better a place than we were when we realized that our procedure for finding a derivative involves dividing by zero. *We haven't actually improved our situation*.
 We have a better grasp of what goes on when we take a derivative (the difference quotient has a hole at $h=0$, and so we find the presumptive $y$-value of the hole), but all we've really done to fix this problem---to find the $y$-value of the hole---is to make up this nonsense about ``closer and closer''.
 We've tried to talk around the problem---we've said "well, $h$ isn't actually zero, blah blah, but it gets close to $0$, and then the difference quotient gets close to the derivative"---but this is really no different than what we started our investigation of derivatives by saying.
 We are still saying that "$h$ gets closer to $0$," and it is totally unclear what this actually *means*, in a real, mathematical sense.
 It is totally unclear *whether we actually can do this*, or whether, like some interlocutor in a Socratic dialogue, we have simply been building a grander and grander rhetorical edifice in top of something that is, fundamentally, sophistry.
 We've given a fancy name to this procedure---we've called it a "limit"---but we don't actually understand it.
 Put differently: *we still don't know that all of calculus isn't a lie*.

 We would like to have some certainty.
 We'd like to know whether calculus works or not (and if it works, why it works).
 As it turns out, calculus *does* work.
 There are two ways to explain it.
-One way is to say that\begin{enumerate}\setlength{\itemsep}{0cm}
+One way is to say that

 * infinitesimal numbers exist,
 * the $h$ in the difference quotient is an infinitesimal number, and